gvwilson/thirdbit/src/fiction/iffy/index.md

 / legs and wheels and wings and treads and sails

-/ cameras like grains of sand ten thousand kaleidoscope views of an injured seagull
+/ cameras like grains of sand giving a thousand kaleidoscope views of an injured seagull

 / too much she was dissolving she was forgetting herself